rmcar17/2018-Apex-Code/README.md

  - Riley Bowyer
  - Robert McArthur
  - Jason Wang

-Our goal is to get 1st place in both states and nationals.
+Our goal is to get 1st place at, states, nationals and then internationals.
 ## Getting Started
 These are the instructions to set up this project up and running.
 ### Prerequisites